-The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") summarizes the expenditures of Wellesley College (the "College") under programs of the federal government for the year ended June 30, 2014 recorded on the accrual basis of accounting.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") summarizes the expenditures of Wellesley College (the "College") under programs of the federal government for the year ended June 30, 2015 recorded on the accrual basis of accounting.
 The information in this Schedule is presented in accordance with the requirements of the U.S. Office of Management and Budget ("OMB") Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Because the Schedule presents only a selected portion of the activities of the College, it is not intended to, and does not, present the financial position, changes in net assets or cash flows of the College.
+Negative amounts on the Schedule represent adjustments in the normal course of business to expenditures reported in the prior year.